gramineproject/gramine/Documentation/devel/onboarding.rst

      environments.

    - When adding a test (options 1-3 above), the author must ensure that the test is failing before the fix and succeeding afterwards.
+Also, the author must ensure that the test succeeds on normal Linux (without Gramine).

 #.
 Verify that your bug fix didn't break anything: